How to hire a Shopify Google Ads expert in 2026 (and what they should actually deliver)

 Two: variant pricing fix via item-group IDs.
 If the expert has not deployed this on Shopify, you have GMC disapprovals you do not yet see and PMax conversion signal split across 15x the variant rows.

 Three: structural-first onboarding.
-Feed engineering, account structure, server-side tracking - all before bid changes.
-If the first month is bid tweaks, the expert is doing the dessert without the meal.
+Feed engineering, account structure, and server-side tracking all land before a single bid change.
+If your first month is bid tweaks, the order is backwards - the foundation work is what makes any bidding worth doing.

 For the full playbook self-serve, the Google Ads eCom Lab on Skool has the structure-first sequence with senior operators answering questions in chat - free forever.